Sharing is caring!

 In his book ‘The Power Of Now’, Eckhart Tolle explains that ‘every emotional pain that you experience leaves behind a residue of pain that lives on in you.
 This accumulated pain is a negative energy field that occupies your body and mind.’
 This is what Eckhart refers to as the ’emotional pain-body’.
 He goes on to explain that the pain-body is created by the ‘ego’, and in a similar way to the ego, its purpose is to preserve itself by making you identify with it.
 The pain-body will feed on anything that will cause you further pain.

 Although they don’t do it consciously, most people will identify strongly with the negative things that have happened to them, and the struggles they face in life.
 They will often dwell on these painful experiences and complain about them to others.
 This is the pain-body at work.
 It creates and recreates pain so that the ego has something to identify with and to make it feel valid.
-It feeds the person’s identity in a way that can be very satisfying to the ego, even through it feels negative on the surface.
+It feeds the person’s identity in a way that can be very satisfying to the ego, even though it feels negative on the surface.

-Eckhart states, ‘you will claim that you do not want pain, but look closely and you’ll find that your thinking and behaviour are designed to keep the pain going.
-If you were truly conscious of it, the pattern would evolve, as to want more pain is insanity, and nobody is consciously insane.’
 It’s important to note that the pain-body and the ego are just figurative tools used by Tolle to help explain the working of the human mind.
 Eckhart personifies these phenomenon in his book and often speaks about them as if they were separate living entities.
 I think this might prevent some people from taking these ideas seriously, as they believe Eckhart means them literally.
 I believe he personifies them and gives them ‘behaviours’ and ‘motives’ as a way to help us identify them in ourselves more easily.

 Where Does The Pain-Body Come From?

 As mentioned above, the pain-body is a product of what Tolle refers to as ‘the ego’, which essentially is your identity as a human being.
 The ego acts as a lens that you view reality through.
-The interpretation of the present moment is distorted by things like you job, possessions, relationships, education, social status, appearance, beliefs, religious and political groups.
+The interpretation of the present moment is distorted by things like your job, possessions, relationships, education, social status, appearance, beliefs, religious and political groups.

 These things all contribute to your ego, along with your ‘life story’.
 This is where the pain-body comes in.
 The pain body further solidifies the ego by causing you to identify with your past, present, and future pain and suffering.
 Rather than leaving it in the past and allowing you to live in the present moment, the pain-body attempts to feed itself and the ego by storing old pain and re-awakening this pain whenever it can.
 For example, the pain-body is often triggered by memories or events linked to past pain -often referred to as ‘trauma’. what is the emotional pain-body?